Liquid Snake: Metal Gear Solid V

-"Kingdom of the Flies"

-"Kingdom of the Flies", also known as Episode 51, is a mission omitted from the released version of Metal Gear Solid V that would have depicted Eli's actions following his escape from Mother Base.
-Video of this mission is featured in a Blu-ray disc included with the limited edition release of the game, depicting its events through concept art and partially completed cutscenes.

-The mission has Snake pursuing Eli's group in an unnamed African island surrounded by saltwater, where the English strain of the vocal cord parasite has been spread to prevent access to adults.
-Snake confronts Eli and a battle ensues between the reactivated Sahelanthropus and a battalion of Diamond Dogs soldiers.
-Eli is defeated, but Snake is forced to abandon him when he displays signs of infections, realizing that Eli has lost his immunity to the parasites as a result of undergoing puberty.
+"Kingdom of the Flies" shows Snake pursuing Eli's group in an unnamed African island surrounded by saltwater, where the English strain of the vocal cord parasite has been spread to prevent access to adults.
+Snake confronts Eli and a battle ensues between Sahelanthropus and a battalion of Diamond Dogs soldiers.
+Eli is defeated but Snake is forced to abandon him when he displays signs of infections, as Eli has lost his immunity to the parasites as a result of undergoing puberty.
 Before Eli can die, the Third Child arrives and uses his psychic powers to remove the parasite within him.
-The two young friends escape just as Diamond Dogs launches a Napalm airstrike to cleanse the island of the parasites.
-The video ends on an image of the Manhattan skyline, with Eli vowing revenge.
+The two youths escape just as Diamond Dogs launches a Napalm airstrike to cleanse the island of the parasites.
+An image of the Manhattan skyline is seen while Eli vows revenge.

 Concept and design

 Physical appearance

 Liquid Snake is almost identical to Solid Snake in terms of facial appearance and physique, with the only difference between them being Liquid's darker skin tone and medium-length blond hair.
 He has a tattoo of a snake entwined around a sword on his left arm, with concept art also showing a small piercing on his left ear and dog tags around his neck.
 For most of Metal Gear Solid, Liquid is dressed in a brown trenchcoat but fights shirtless when he confronts Snake at the end of the game.
 When he disguises himself as Master Miller, he ties his hair in a ponytail and wears a pair of sunglasses, changing the tone of his voice as well.
 In Metal Gear Solid 2, when Liquid possesses Ocelot, his physical appearance changes as well, exposing the surgically attached right arm and letting his hair loose.

 Eli in Metal Gear Solid V wears a wardrobe similar to his older self, consisting of a green jacket with no shirt and shorts.
 The back of his jacket has a drawing of a pig with an eye patch meant to resemble Big Boss and the phrase "Never Be Game Over" atop of it.
 Underneath the pig, the kanji 液体人間 (ekitai ningen), which means "liquid person", can be seen.
+He carries in his belt a conch, a reference to the novel Lord of the Flies.